Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Beyond SEMA: Estimands and Conceptual Foundations

 \subsection{Scale of Effect Modification and Correspondence with Effect Measure}

 }

 When considering the transportability properties of an effect, it is crucial to understand the relationship between the scale of effect modification (e.g., additive or multiplicative) and the effect measure (e.g., risk difference, risk ratio, odds ratio).
-For instance, whether an effect \(\Delta_{BC}\) is directly transportable depends on the scale on which effect modification is modeled and how it corresponds to the chosen effect measure.
-An effect may be directly transportable only if both the effect modification and the effect measure operate on the linear predictor scale (i.e., \(h \circ g^{- 1} = I\)).
-Here, the linear predictor scale refers to a modeling framework in which the effects of treatment, prognostic factors, and effect modifiers are assumed to be additive, resulting in a linear relationship.
-These considerations highlight that direct transportability ultimately requires invariance of the estimand on the linear predictor scale to changes in the covariate distribution across populations.
-How this invariance arises---through SEMA, collapsibility, and scale alignment---and under what conditions it holds is summarized in Section 6.4.
+Whether an effect \(\Delta_{BC}\) is directly transportable depends on the scale on which effect modification is modeled and how it corresponds to the chosen effect measure.
+If these scales do not align, both marginal and population-average conditional treatment effects generally depend on the covariate distribution, preventing direct transportability---even when SEMA holds.

+To formalize this, we distinguish between two scales: the model scale and the effect measure scale.
+Let \(g( \cdot )\) denote the link function used in the outcome model, mapping the expected outcome to the linear predictor scale, and let \(h( \cdot )\) denote the transformation defining the effect measure.
+Here, the linear predictor scale refers to a modeling framework in which the effects of treatment, prognostic factors, and effect modifiers are assumed to be additive after application of the model link; this does not require linearity in the original covariates themselves.
+In general, these two scales need not coincide.